Zilliqa/dev-portal-old/docs/dev-txn-receipt.md

   }
 }
 ```
-In the above example, from the `data` object we can observe the `sendFunds` transition is inovked here, presumably to send `50000000000000` to `0xc0e28525e9d329156e16603b9c1b6e4a9c7ed813`.
+In the above example, from the `data` object we can observe the `sendFunds` transition is invoked here, presumably to send `50000000000000` to `0xc0e28525e9d329156e16603b9c1b6e4a9c7ed813`.
 Notice that in the `transitions` object,  the `onFundsReceived` procedure is subsequently invoked internally, and we can observe the recipient and amount is indeed the transmitted amount.

 ## Exception
 A `exceptions` object is returned if the contract specifically raise an error when it encounters issues invoking the transition, for example, invoking a transfer transition without sufficient balance .etc.
 A `exceptions` object contains the `line` number of the contract that raised the error and the corresponding exception `message`.